 Warning: This post contains spoilers for all seasons of Game of Thrones.

-However, for those who don't want to spend 60 hours re-watching every episode from the beginning, there's a solution.
-TIME's guide to the 20 most essential episodes will help viewers binge the series in a third of the time it would normally take while still hitting most of the major plot points.
+But for those who don’t want to spend more than 72 hours re-watching the series from start to finish, there’s a solution.
+TIME’s guide to the 30 most essential episodes will help viewers binge the series in less than half the time it would normally take while still hitting most of the major plot points.

 And while we don’t recommend that first-time viewers skip a single moment of Thrones, this selection of episodes is a good jumping off point for newcomers looking to understand what all the fuss is about.